 Sugar Kelp Pickles

-Instead of using a brine or marinade, simply wrapping vegetables in kelp is a wonderful way to add a subtle touch of umami.
-This is a variation on a Japanese pickle (tsukemono) that layers slices of vegetables in between kombu simply seasoned with salt, sugar, and splashes of rice wine vinegar.
+Wrapping vegetables in kelp is a great way to add a touch of umami.
+This is a variation on a Japanese pickle (tsukemono) that layers slices of vegetables in between kombu seasoned with salt, sugar, and splash of rice wine vinegar.
+Kelp is rich in iodine and glutamic acid (the umami goodness), making it extra delicious, which means you’ll want to eat more vegetables—the ultimate healthy snack.

 Ingredients